aidsplus/Antares/README.md

 ## Antares Free

-Antares Free is a project with one of the best features available, having a sophisticated menu with several configuration options to improve your aim.
+Antares Free is a project with one of the best features available, having a sophisticated menu with limited configuration options to improve your aim.
-Created for **educational purposes**.
+*Doesn't have better safety

 ```
 ├── Instalock ✅